-The General Data Protection Regulation (GDPR) is a new legal framework for data protection and will apply to all member states from 25 May 2018.
-The current Data Protection Act 1998 will be replaced by GDPR which will bring some new requirements on organisations that obtain, hold, use or store personal data.
+The General Data Protection Regulation (GDPR) is a new legal framework for data protection applying to all member states since 25 May 2018.
+GDPR replaces the Data Protection Act 1998 and brings some new requirements on organisations that obtain, hold, use or store personal data.

 Prospective students, employees and other stakeholders have to trust that their personal details will be safe at the university.
 We, at Robert Gordon University, are expected to safeguard personal information of both staff and students properly and not to abuse it.
 For this reason we have developed a robust Information Governance Policy (PDF 218KB) that would meet these needs.

 - Key Points of GDPR (PDF 83KB)

 - Subject Access Requests - Staff Guidance (PDF 85KB)

 The university's registration number with the Information Commissioner's Office is Z5607918.